Things You Must Do to Prepare For The Coldest Winter In Decades

 Prepare the Plumbing

 Plummeting temperatures play havoc with your plumbing.
 Unprepared pipes left exposed to the cold can freeze up, followed by potential ruptures that can leave your household without water for days.
-When temperatures drop, make sure that you allow both your hot and cold faucets to drip and leave cabinet doors under sinks open to maximize the flow of warm air.
+When temperatures drop, make sure that you allow both your hot and cold faucets to drip and leave cabinet doors under sinks open to maximise the flow of warm air.
 Also, make sure that exposed pipes in basements, attics, crawl spaces, and any other exposed part of the house get insulated.

 Trim Back Trees And Bushes